fasteasyfree/PSWordleHelper/README.md

 ### WordValues.json
 Generated from the Export-WordListCount.ps1 above.

+The initial list was generated from 50 different books downloaded from Project Gutenberg.
+Semi-random, going down the most popular list and picking ones I recognised...

 ### LetterValues.json
 Created this by getting the frequency of letters from the WordValues.json file, and storing the log value of that frequency.